Dogway/emulation-random/EqualizerAPO/README.md

 # EqualizerAPO - Upmix configs

-Use these configs in [EqualizerAPO](https://sourceforge.net/projects/equalizerapo/) for programs that can't upmix Surround to 5.1 channels on their own, for example Retroarch or MAME.
+Use these configs in [EqualizerAPO](https://sourceforge.net/projects/equalizerapo/) for programs that can't upmix Surround to 5.1 channels on their own, for example PCSX2, Retroarch or MAME.

-- [Dolby Surround](https://en.wikipedia.org/wiki/Dolby_Pro_Logic#Dolby_Surround): It's Quadraphonic channel audio encoded in Stereo mix.
+- [Dolby Surround](https://en.wikipedia.org/wiki/Dolby_Pro_Logic#Dolby_Surround): It's Dolby Quadraphonic channel audio encoded in Stereo mix.
 It was used extensively in retro (16-bit and 32-bit) console systems.
-Check the links:
+See links:
 <pre>
 	Super Nintendo:
 	<a href="https://www.mobygames.com/attribute/sheet/attributeId,136/p,15/">https://www.mobygames.com/attribute/sheet/attributeId,136/p,15/</a>